oscarleon17/descubri/README.md

 # descubri

 A reimagined way of searching for the best restaurants around your area.
-Made for those who wish to find the best meals.
+Made for those who wish to find the best restaurants in their area and across the globe.